jinghuazhao/INF/docs/rsid/README.md

 Finally, we need expectation and variance of $\chi_1^2$, $\chi^2$ distribution of one degree of freedom, which are 1 and 2, respectively.

-We now state our results.
+We now have results 1 and 2 below followed by others.

 1. The proportion of variants explained (PVE).